 Dig it up and start with a fresh young plant from a good quality nursery.
 Sometimes this is a better option to avoid the use of chemicals in the garden.
 Also, this is a good way to make sure the rest of your garden doesn’t pick up the disease from one sick plant.

 If you have a problem as large as the one shown in the images, then you need to pull out all the tools necessary to get rid of them.

 It’s better and cheaper in the long run to add a healthy new plant to your garden than it is to try and heal one single plant because while you are trying to save that one plant, the health of the rest of your garden is in jeopardy.

 These worms have two hatching cycles per growing season.

 If you keep your eye sharply on the plant in the early spring you’ll see them just emerging and starting to eat.
 You can kill them before they destroy your whole plant.

 After you successfully combat them with your chosen method in the spring, they will show up again around August and repeat the cycle again but even more voraciously.

 They are very hard to see at the beginning.
-They can be hard to see at any size for that matter, but if you know to what to look for then you will have a better chance at a reaching a good harvest.
+They can be hard to see at any size for that matter because they blend in really well, but if you know to what to look for then you will have a better chance of catching the problem early.

 Leave a comment and let me know if you have to deal with this pest in your area.